myersm0/ObservableCortex.jl/README.md

 ```
 ![demo1](https://github.com/myersm0/ObservableCortex.jl/blob/main/examples/demo1.png)

-Or, instead of using the `default_views`, you can define a set of custom views in a specific arrangement that you want to plot by designing an `OrthographicLayout` like this:
+Or, instead of using the `default_views`, you can define a set of custom views in a specific arrangement that you want to plot by designing an `PanelLayout` like this:
 ```
-custom_views = OrthographicLayout(
+custom_views = PanelLayout(
 	[
 		[(L, Lateral) (L, Medial) (L, Dorsal) (L, Ventral)];
 		[(R, Lateral) (R, Medial) (R, Ventral) (R, Dorsal)]